DougTrajano/ToChiquinho/docs/dataset/README.md

     ["estúpido", "a!@#!@."]
     ```

-[^1]: Weng, L. (2021, March 21).
-Reducing toxicity in language models.
-Lil'Log. https://lilianweng.github.io/lil-log/2021/03/21/reducing-toxicity-in-language-models.html.
-[^2]: Zampieri et al. "Predicting the type and target of offensive posts in social media."
+[^1]: Zampieri et al. "Predicting the type and target of offensive posts in social media."
 NAACL 2019.
-[^3]: João A. Leite, Diego F. Silva, Kalina Bontcheva, Carolina Scarton (2020): Toxic Language Detection in Social Media for Brazilian Portuguese: New Dataset and Multilingual Analysis.
+[^2]: João A. Leite, Diego F. Silva, Kalina Bontcheva, Carolina Scarton (2020): Toxic Language Detection in Social Media for Brazilian Portuguese: New Dataset and Multilingual Analysis.
 Published at AACL-IJCNLP 2020.